kbaranowsky/ipca-state/README.md

 ## Disclaimer

 This package is research software.
 It is provided without warranty and should be validated independently before use in academic, financial, or production settings.
+See LICENSE for details.

 ## Development note

 This package was developed by me as part of my bachelor thesis.
-AI-assisted tools were used during development for code review, documentation support, debugging support, and packaging guidance according to the requirements and limitations of Thesis Manual 2026.
+AI tools such as ChatGPT of Claude were used during development for code review, documentation support, debugging support, and packaging guidance according to the requirements and limitations of Thesis Manual 2026.
 All implementation choices, testing, validation, and responsibility for the code remain with me.
+For suggestinons on the package improvement please email: kornel.baranowski@gmail.com